C21 H23 N3 O2

-Panobinostat is an FDA-approved treatment for multiple myeloma, and its interactions with other drugs have been previously described.
-These include interactions between panobinostat and strong CYP3A inhibitors, including the HIV PIs indinavir, lopinavir/ritonavir, nelfinavir, ritonavir, and saquinavir; strong CYP3A inducers; sensitive CYP2D6 substrates or CYP2D6 substrates that have a narrow therapeutic index; and drugs that are known to prolong the QT interval.3
+Drug-drug interactions between panobinostat and concomitant medications have been previously described.
+These include interactions between panobinostat and strong CYP3A and/or P-gp inhibitors, including the HIV PIs ritonavir and saquinavir; strong CYP3A inducers; sensitive CYP2D6 substrates or CYP2D6 substrates that have a narrow therapeutic index; and drugs that are known to prolong the QT interval.3

 - Shirakawa K, Chavez L, Hakre S, Calvanese V, Verdin E. Reactivation of latent HIV by histone deacetylase inhibitors.
 Trends Microbiol.
 2013;21(6):277-285. doi:10.1016/j.tim.2013.02.005.

 - Tolstrup M. Cyclic Panobinostat (LBH589) dosing in HIV-1 patients: findings from the CLEAR trial.
 Slides presented at: International AIDS Society (IAS) Conference on HIV Pathogenesis, Treatment and Prevention; June 30–July 3, 2013; Kuala Lumpur, Malaysia. https://web.archive.org/web/20140629033850/https://www.iasociety.org/Web/WebContent/File/HIV_Cure_Symposium_2013/Session 3_Martin Tolstrup.pdf.
 Accessed May 24, 2022